 Each user and device that connects to a Remote Desktop Session host need a client access license (CAL).
 You use RD Licensing will help issue, and track RDS CALs.
 Microsoft offers a device-based CAL (Device CAL) or a user-based CAL (User CAL) for purchase.
 Ensure you are using per-user client access licenses (CALs) rather than per-device CALs before installing the Web Client.
 Otherwise, because the HTML client is incompatible with this form of licensing, it would seize all per-device CALs.

 Add a new RDS client access licenses

 To do this, launched the RD Licensing Manager.
 Right-click the license server, and then click Install licenses as shown below.
 Here is a guide on how to Remove and Manage Terminal Server licenses from an RDP client with PowerShell.

 This will open the Install License Wizards (i.e, the welcome page).
 Kindly click on next to proceed.

 This will open the Activation Server Wizard.
-I will leave the default connection method as it is the recommended method and also used in contacting Microsoft clearing house when licensing is installed.
+I will keep the default connection method, as it’s recommended and used for contacting Microsoft clearing house during licensing installation.
 Click on next to continue.

-Now select the product version, license type, and a number of licenses for your environment, and then click Next.
+Now select the product version, license type, and a number of licenses for your environment that will allow you to install a new Per User Remote Desktop Services license, and then click Next.
 The license manager contacts Microsoft Clearinghouse to validate and retrieve your licenses.